PunamSonawane/matplotlib-challenge/Pymaceuticals/README.md

 # Matplotlib Homework -Pymaceuticals

-## Pymaceuticals Instructions

-To do this you are tasked with:

 * Created a scatter plots including errorbar that shows how the tumor volume changes over time for each treatment.
 * Created a scatter plots including errorbar that shows how the number of [metastatic](cancer spreading) sites changes over time for each treatment.